What qualifications do I need to become a welder?

 Welder classes and training can open a comprehensive career path for you.
-Furthermore, welders use their knowledge and skill to bond metals together and ensure they meet specific criteria for strength and durability.
+Furthermore, welders utilise their knowledge and skills to bond metals together, ensuring they meet specific criteria for strength and durability.
 Welders are highly knowledgeable and skilled tradesmen.
-Welder classes provide on-the-job and education pathways that lead to a successful career for a welder.
+Welder classes offer both on-the-job training and educational pathways that lead to a successful career as a welder.

 Moreover, to become a welder, you need to complete the certificate programs and apprenticeship under a qualified welder’s supervision.
 To compete in welder classes, you may need a high school diploma.
-Still, most people do community college programs or technical school to learn their trade and need to enhance their skills, and employers prefer those with certification.
+Still, most people attend community college programs or technical schools to learn their trade and enhance their skills, and employers prefer those with certification.

-Meanwhile, on-the-job experience is just as necessary, and people attend it by working for several years as apprentices.
+Meanwhile, on-the-job experience is just as necessary, and people acquire it by working for several years as apprentices.
 Here are the educational qualifications you may need to become a welder.

 • High school diploma